-A portfolio of images from Yangon (formerly Rangoon) includes the spectacular Shwedagon Paya and street scenes from old Rangoon’s colonial port area.
+A portfolio of Yangon (formerly Rangoon) images includes the spectacular Shwedagon Paya and street scenes from old Rangoon’s colonial port area.

 Along the central promenades of Strand, Pansodan, and Sule Paya Roads are elegant colonial buildings.
-Some buildings have not changed for decades and are dilapidated, others still function as government centres, while empty structures serve as homes to squatters.
-Despite the deterioration, many of the former colonial buildings are beautiful from the exterior.
+Some buildings have not changed for decades and are dilapidated; others still function as government centres, while empty structures serve as homes to squatters.
+Despite the deterioration, many former colonial buildings are beautiful from the exterior.

 To view more images of Yangon and Myanmar, please visit Galleries

-All images are available for purchase as prints or as digital file downloads under a Rights Managed (RM) license agreement.
+All photos are available to purchase as prints or as digital file downloads under a Rights Managed (RM) license agreement.